-From Cartel-led unrest in Prisons across the North of the country, to Army deployment amidst lawlessness & chaos in Espírito Santo, which has left over 100 dead – the effect of Temer’s Government and its regional allies’ austerity and public security policies on the everyday life of Brazilians is being felt, in some regions more than others.
-A still loyal oligarchic media attempts to minimise the situation while some are asking ‘are we seeing the Brazil of tomorrow?‘.
+The effect of Temer’s Government and its regional allies austerity and public security policies on the everyday life of Brazilians is being felt, in some parts of the country more than others.
+Some are asking ‘are we seeing the Brazil of tomorrow?‘.

 One commentator remarked that the movement doesn’t stand a chance if they can’t find one competent graphic designer in their country.